 What you'll be doing

-Our Network Engineer Apprentices play a key part in ensuring our networks are designed, tested, built and maintained with fresh, new, innovative ideas in mind.
-You’ll have the opportunity to get involved in testing the latest networking technology, upgrading the existing network and the planning, installing and running of network elements.
+During the course of your apprenticeship you’ll have the opportunity to get involved in a number of areas including testing the latest networking technology, upgrading the existing network and the planning, installing and running of network elements.

-You may also have the opportunity to gain an in-depth understanding of mobile networks and the technologies that underpin them.
-This work will play a key part in supporting and maintaining high levels of stability and performance for the biggest and best mobile network in the UK.
+You may also get the opportunity to gain in-depth understanding of mobile networks and the technologies that underpin them, playing a part in supporting and maintaining high levels of stability and performance of the biggest and best mobile network in the UK.

 Training & Support

-You’ll also be trained to identify and evaluate network security risks and incorporate security products and processes into network designs to increase security, resilience and dependability.
+You’ll also learn how to design, build, test configure and optimise a distributed network and how to analyse network performance and troubleshoot typical problems in networks.
+You’ll be taught the methods required to identify and evaluate network security risks and then incorporate appropriate security products and processes into network designs to increase security, resilience and dependability.

-To join our Apprentice Network Engineer Level 4 programme you’ll need to achieve (or be on course to achieve) two A-Levels with a minimum of CC grades.
-You’ll also need a minimum of five GCSEs at grades 4-9 (C or above) including English and Maths.
+To join our Apprentice Digital & Technology Solutions Level 6 – Network Engineer programme you’ll need to achieve (or be on course to achieve) three A-Levels with a minimum of BCC grades.
+You’ll also need a minimum of four GCSEs at grades 4-9 (C or above) including English and Maths.